Next Generation Backscatter Communication: Systems, Techniques and Applications: BackCom Basic Principles and Design Tradeoffs

 \subsection{Energy-Rate Tradeoff}

 Besides the said tradeoff arising from modulation design, there exists another one due to bursty transmission by IoT devices.
 For instance, a sensor for crowd-sensing reports data only upon receiving a query and spends the remaining time on other activities e.g., sensing and computing.
-Leveraging this characteristic, a backscatter Tag can be designed to periodically switch between two modes, namely the \emph{silent} (or energy harvesting) and \emph{active} modes.
+Leveraging this characteristic, a backscatter Tag can be designed to periodically switch between the two modes, namely the \emph{silent} (or energy harvesting) and \emph{active} modes.
 Then the \emph{duty cycle} is defined as the percentage of time for the active mode.
 In the silent mode, the energy of the incident wave is fully harvested without reflection, by matching the variable impedance to that of the antenna, and the circuit may be turned off for energy conservation.
 In the active mode, the Tag circuit is activated to receive or transmit data by backscattering where only the fraction of harvested energy is much smaller (see Fig.~\ref{fig:architecture}).
-Consequently, the duty-cycle is a key design parameter for regulating an energy-rate tradeoff.
+Consequently, the duty-cycle is a key design parameter for regulating an energy-rate tradeoff. {Also, we refer the interested reader to a recent survey paper, i.e., \cite{AmBackSurvey}, with detailed comparison of different BackCom systems including energy sources, operating range, bandwidths, multiple access schemes.}